GaetanLepage/phd-manuscript/sections/4_active_ssl/1_background.typ

 They do so sequentially such that only a single source is active at a given time.
 The robotic head is expected to progressively face the active source so that it lands in its cameras' field of view.
 // split ?
-Nakadai's work is among the first attempts to perform #acr("SSL") in a dynamic context.
+This work was among the first attempts to perform #acr("SSL") in a dynamic context.
 However, it presents a few limitations.
 On the one hand, the considered setting remains very simple.
 No authentic speech signals are employed, and the sources remain in fixed positions.
-On the other hand, the agent is not moving in the room, contrary to what this chapter will present.
+On the other hand, contrary to what this chapter will present, the agent does not really move in the room; only its head is moving.
 Finally, their system does not estimate the distance to the active source.

 // Nguyen + Emmanuel Vincent